Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Non-Asymptotic Approximation

 The convergence of $\tilde{Z}_W$ is provided by the following Theorem.
 For further discussion, we introduce Assumption \ref{asmp:cont_cdf} and present our result in terms of the Kolmogorov distance. \begin{theorem}[Validity of Gaussian Multiplier Bootstrap] Suppose Assumption \ref{asmp:cont_cdf} holds.
 Then, with the setting of Theorem \ref{thm:GAR_kolmogorov_2} and for each $n$, we obtain

-\end{theorem} Theorem \ref{thm:GMB} shows that the distribution of $\tilde{Z}_W$ with fixed $\mD_n^X$ can approximate the distribution of $W(\mu_n,\mu)$ by random $\mD_n^X$.
+\end{theorem} Theorem \ref{thm:GMB} proves that the distribution of $\tilde{Z}_W$ with fixed $\mD_n^X$ can approximate the distribution of {$W_1(\mu_n,\mu)$} by random $\mD_n^X$.
 We obtain the result by a combination of all the approximators developed in Section \ref{sec:approx}.
-We provide Table \ref{table:list} for an overview of our strategy for approximating the distribution of $W(\mu_n,\mu)$.
+Table \ref{table:list} presents an overview of our strategy for approximating the distribution of {$W_1(\mu_n,\mu)$}.

-We summarize the multiplier bootstrap method in Algorithm \ref{alg:GMB}.
-Here, let $T$ be a hyper-parameter for iterations.
+From a computational aspect, Algorithm \ref{alg:GMB} requires a computational time of $O(n)$.
+It is sufficiently faster than the empirical bootstrap and sub-sampling bootstrap methods, which require $O(n^2)$ computational time; they require $O(n)$ subsets for $O(n)$ sub-samples to achieve the same accuracy as that of our method.

-From a computational aspect in terms of $n$, Algorithm \ref{alg:GMB} requires $O(n)$ computational time.
-It is sufficiently faster than an empirical bootstrap and sub-sampling bootstrap methods, which require $O(n^2)$ computational time; they require $O(n)$ subsets for $O(n)$ sub-samples to obtain the same accuracy to our method.
+{ \begin{remark}[Architecture Selection] Our theory guarantees the existence of an appropriate neural network architecture, but does not specify it.
+Instead, we conduct compprehensive experiments in Section \ref{sec:select_architecture} in Appendix to provide suggestions for architectural choices.
+From the result, we recommend increasing the dimension of each layer (with) and limiting the number of hidden layers.
+Also, a wide variety of network types are allowed, such as residual networks \cite{he2016deep}. \end{remark}